TanvishGG/Discord-Mini-Games.js/docs/coin-flip.md

 # CoinFlip
-A Game, where the Bot flips a Coin and you have to guess whether it's Heads or Tails
+A Game, where the Bot flips a Coin and you have to guess whether it's Heads or Tails.

 ## Importing
 ```js